Trevelyan House, Bethnal Green EC2

 Trevelyan House and nearby Sulkin House have the same innovative design and build as their more glamorous younger sibling: the 24 flats are arranged in three separate eight-storey blocks which form a butterfly shape around a central core containing the lift and stairwells.
 This layout means that only three flats share a communal landing (rather than dozens of flats sharing a long communal walkway) and the flats get plenty of light from several sides.

 Like Keeling House, Trevelyan House is constructed from reinforced concrete and brick and has a similarly striking aesthetic.
 Although the block was Grade II-listed in 1998, the original steel windows were replaced at some point with cheap-looking uPVC and the fact that the block is still used as social housing means that it isn’t quite as well maintained as Keeling House, which was converted into a “luxury” development in the early 2000s.
-There is no flashy lobby and concierge here: once you get past the main gate, the communal areas are as basic and concrete as they come.
+There is no flashy lobby and concierge here: once you get past the main gate, the communal areas are as no-frills as they come.

 The flat on the market that we viewed was a two bedroom, split-level maisonette on the second and third floors of the block.
 Layout-wise, it was very similar to the one that I saw in Keeling House with the living room, balcony and kitchen on the lower floor and the bedrooms and bathroom on the upper floor.

-Despite the rather depressing decor and aforementioned uPVC windows, I actually thought the flat was superior in a number of ways to the one in Keeling House.
+Despite the dated decor and aforementioned uPVC windows, I actually thought the flat was superior in a number of ways to the one in Keeling House.
 It seemed to be larger for starters: whilst the Keeling House flat squeezed a compact open plan kitchen into the living room; the Trevelyan House had a similarly sized living room and a decently sized separate kitchen in addition.